spyre-project/spyre/README.md

 [![Build Status](https://travis-ci.org/DCSO/spyre.svg?branch=master)](https://travis-ci.org/DCSO/spyre)

-# Spyre - a simple, self-contained YARA-based file IOC scanner
+# Spyre - a simple, self-contained modular host-based IOC scanner

-_Spyre_ is a simple YARA scanner, the main goal is easy operationalization of YARA rules.
+_Spyre_ is a simple host-based IOC scanner built around the [YARA](https://github.com/VirusTotal/yara) pattern matching engine and other scan modules.
+The main goal of this project is easy operationalization of YARA rules and other indicators of compromise.
 Comprehensive rule sets are not included.

 _Spyre_ is intended to be used as an investigation tool by incident responders with an appropriate skill level.
-It is **not** meant to be used as any kind of endpoint protection service.
+It is **not** meant to be evolve into any kind of endpoint protection service.

 ## Overview